MaximeBastion/Anime_Classifier_Bayes/README.md

 * Analyze our accuracies per anime and per genre in details
 * Look for correlations to explore what makes genres easy or hard to predict
 * Explore the relationships between genres
-* Visualized the most significant words for given genres
+* Visualize the most significant words for given genres

 #### There are more explanations in the notebook file.